Waldenström macroglobulinemia (WM) is a rare indolent B-cell lymphoma that most commonly occurs in older white men.

-The symptoms and signs of hyperviscosity (such as skin and mucosal bleeding, retinopathy with visual disturbances, and neurologic symptoms such as headache, dizziness, and vertigo) are important clinical manifestations and should be treated with urgency by plasmapheresis and chemotherapy.
+Lymphadenopathy, splenomegaly, and hyperviscosity (which can lead to skin and mucosal bleeding, thrombosis, retinopathy with visual disturbances, and neurologic symptoms such as headache, dizziness, and vertigo) are uncommon, but they are important clinical manifestations that require urgent treatment.

 History and exam

-- hx of IgM monoclonal gammopathy of undetermined significance (MGUS)
+- history of IgM monoclonal gammopathy of undetermined significance (MGUS)

-- FHx of WM with or without monoclonal gammopathy of undetermined significance (MGUS) and multiple myeloma
+- family history of WM with or without monoclonal gammopathy of undetermined significance (MGUS) and multiple myeloma

 - peripheral neuropathy